co-cddo/docker-exercises/03-simple-webserver/README.md

 ### Access the server via Docker's network (Linux)

-The publish command solves our problem by forwarding a port.
-This tells us we must be dealing with a network.
+The publish command solves our problem by forwarding a port, but it's a convenience which avoids us having to deal directly with the underlying network.

 Let's stop our container and then see what networks are being managed by Docker: